ahmedkheiri/CoSPLib/README.md

 ## Citation

-If you use the Conference Scheduler in your research or conference planning, please cite the relevant publications:
+If you use any materials, data, or software from this repository in your research or conference planning, please cite the relevant publications:

 - Ahmed Kheiri, Yaroslav Pylyavskyy, and Peter Jacko (2024) *CSPLib – A Benchmark Library for Conference Scheduling Problems.*